-ISM 4420 Business Analytics (3).
+ISM 4420 Business Analytics (IS) (3).
 Explores data analysis and statistical methods as well as best practices for continuous iterative investigation of past business performance to gain insights and drive business planning.
-Prerequisites: ISM 4210 and QMB 3200.
+Prerequisites: (a) 60 credits earned; and (b) QMB3200 or ECO3410 or STA3033 or STA3112 or STA3123 or STA3145 with a grade of "C" or higher; and (c) Business Students or Business Analytics Minors only.

-ISM 4480 Electronic Commerce Systems (3).
+ISM 4480 Electronic Commerce Systems (IS) (3).
 Introduction to technology enablers facilitating electronic commerce and evolving e-commerce business models as well as landscape that has developed around these technologies in new and existing organizations.
-Prerequisite: ISM 3230.
+Prerequisites: ISM 3230 or equivalent with a grade of "C" or higher.

-ISM 4949 Cooperative Education in Management Information Systems II (DS) (1-3).
+ISM 4949 Information Systems Internship II (IS) (1-3).
 A continuation of ISM 3949.
 A program enabling MIS majors to work in jobs significantly related to their major area and career goals.
 Placement must be approved by instructor.
-Prerequisites: A grade of "C" or higher in CGS 3300 or equivalent, 60 credit hours earned.
+Prerequisites: CGS 3300 or ISM 3011 or ACG 4401 or equivalents with a grade of "C" or higher.

 MAN 3022 Introduction to Management (3).
 Introduction to management processes: planning, organizing, directing and controlling for nonbusiness majors.
-Individual/team responses to various environment and technologies are described as techniques of employee management.
-Prerequisite: This course cannot be taken by students enrolled in the College of Business Administration.
+Describes the environments and technologies used in the management of firms and employees.
+Prerequisites: Business Minors or Biological Sciences (Bioentrepreneur Track) Majors only.